Bylaws

 6.1 Election.

 The member directors are elected during the annual meeting using proportional ranked choice voting.
 The details of casting and counting votes using proportional ranked choice voting may be specified in special rules of order.
+To be eligible for election as a member director, including an election to fill a vacancy, a candidate’s name must appear on the ballot; write-in votes are not allowed.
+An individual is ineligible for election as a member director if they were a member of the election committee while the committee was deliberating or performing tasks related to that election.

 6.2 Term.